2.6: The Brain

 Figure 17.
 A coronal brain slice showing the somatosensory cortex and its topographic organization.
 More sensitive body parts, like the face and hands, are processed by larger regions of the somatosensory cortex, compared to less sensitive regions like the leg and trunk.

 Damage to the posterior parietal lobe can impair visually guided reaching movements and spatial perception (Karnath, 1997).
-In light of its role in attention and awareness, damage here can also lead to a condition called hemispatial neglect, wherein a patient loses awareness of one side of space—for example, a stroke in the right posterior parietal lobe can lead to the inability to perceive the left visual field, causing the patient to act as if the left side of space doesn’t exist (they might ignore food on the left side of their plate, or when asked to copy a picture, they might only draw the right half).
+In light of its role in attention and awareness, damage here can also lead to a condition called hemispatial neglect, wherein a patient loses awareness of one side of space.
+For example, a stroke in the right posterior parietal lobe can lead to the inability to perceive the left visual field, causing the patient to act as if the left side of space doesn’t exist (they might ignore food on the left side of their plate, or when asked to copy a picture, they might only draw the right half).
 Ultimately, the parietal lobe is critical for processing and integrating sensory information and transmitting this information to brain areas that control attention and movement.[4]

 Occipital Lobe

 The occipital lobe, located at the back of the brain, contains the visual cortex that processes visual information.
-Visual input from the eyes travels along the optic nerves to the lateral geniculate nucleus (LGN) in the thalamus, and continues on to the visual cortex.
-Visual input enters the cortex at most posterior portion of the occipital lobe—the primary visual cortex (V1).
+Visual input from the eyes travels along the optic nerves to the lateral geniculate nucleus (LGN) in the thalamus, and continues to the visual cortex.
+Visual input enters the cortex at the most posterior portion of the occipital lobe—the primary visual cortex (V1).
 V1 (and other regions in the visual system) is organized retinotopically, meaning that adjacent regions of the retina (and visual field) are represented by adjacent parts of visual cortex.
 From V1, visual signals are sent to different brain regions (in the visual cortex and beyond) that specialize in processing different image features such as color, edges, orientation, texture, and movement.
 Visual regions are highly interconnected and recurrent, sending feedforward signals “up” the processing hierarchy, as well as feedback signals “back down” the processing chain (Van Essen et al., 1992).
 There are two main visual processing pathways—the lower ventral or “what” pathway proceeds to the inferior temporal lobe for object recognition, and the upper dorsal or “where” pathway proceeds to parietal regions for mapping object location, especially for eye or hand movements.[5]

 Insula